 - A draft budget for your proposed project including a narrative statement for the amount sought with a breakdown of each component, not to exceed $1000;

 - A letter of recommendation from an academic, clerical, lay or professional advisor, submitted directly to the associate director under separate cover;

 - A detailed description of the ways in which your proposed project fits the goals and objectives of the Public Theology and Racial Justice Collaborative as reflected in its statement of commitment found at here.

 Up to four awards ranging from $250 to $1000 will be made per semester during this academic year.
-A new announcement will be distributed in the spring semester calling for applicants.
-For this fall round, interested students should submit grant application materials to Associate Director, Teresa L. Smallwood, JD, PhD at the following address: firstname.lastname@example.org.
+Interested students should submit grant application materials to Associate Director, Teresa L. Smallwood, JD, PhD at the following address: firstname.lastname@example.org.
 This information should be transmitted in one single file as a MS Word document.
 Grant awardees will be selected by a committee consisting of the Director, Dean Emilie M. Townes, Associate Director, Teresa Smallwood and 3 members selected from the Collaborative’s Planning Committee.
-Notification will be sent to successful applicants on or before October 10, 2017.

 PROJECT SCOPE: THEORETICAL, ARTISTIC, CULTURAL